The stock market has had circuit breakers—temporary trading

 U.S. stock exchanges established circuit breakers following the October 1987 crash.
 Although markets have seen many sharp declines and high-volatility periods since then, circuit breakers have rarely been used.

-Before the 2020 selloff, U.S. market-wide circuit breakers had been used only once—in October 1997—as the Asian financial crisis sent the Dow Jones Industrial Average ($DJI) down over 7%.
-Thus far in 2020, U.S. circuit breakers have halted trading on four days: March 9, 12, 16, and 18.
+Before the 2020 sell-off, U.S. market-wide circuit breakers had been used only once—in October 1997—as the Asian financial crisis sent the Dow Jones Industrial Average ($DJI) down more than 7%.
+In 2020, the U.S. circuit breakers were halted on four days in March alone.

 Over the years, exchanges and regulators have added other measures aimed at helping markets find their bearings during exceedingly choppy times, such as the May 2010 “flash crash,” when $DJI fell 9% in about 10 minutes, then quickly reversed course.